2023/2024 Teacher Grant Program

 Each fiscal year, LWD awards up to $6,000 in grants to local schools (K-12) within our service area to help educate students about wastewater, recycled water and the importance of water conservation.

-- Ms. Katie Oberman from El Camino Creek Elementary School received a $800 grant to fund her project to teach students hydroponics gardening and water conservation while growing plants for food and aesthetics.
+• Ms. Katie Oberman from El Camino Creek Elementary School received a $1,600 grant to fund her project to teach K-6th grade students about water saving gardening techniques while growing plants for food and aesthetics.

-- Ms. June Honsberger and Alyson Thile from La Costa Canyon High School received a $2,000 grant to fund their project to redesign gardens on campus in an effort to attract missing pollinators while fostering student environmental stewardship and awareness.
+• Ms. June Honsberger and Alyson Thile from La Costa Canyon High School received a $2,000 grant to continue last year's efforts to create and establish another self-sustaining native plant pollinator garden on campus in an effort to increase pollinator species.

-- Ms. Nancy Jois from Capri Elementary School received a $2,000 grant to fund her "Erosion and Storm Drains" project to teach her students about the water cycle and the impact of erosion on storm drains.
+• Ms. Nancy Jois from Capri Elementary School received a $2,000 grant to fund her project to teach kindergarten students about the water cycle and water resource management.

 Check out this virtual tour for one of our Teacher Grant winners!
 One of the 2022-2023 grant recipients, kindergarten teacher Nancy Jois from Capri Elementary, requested a live virtual tour as part of her "Erosion and Drains" project.
 LWD Field Services Technicians Hugo and Mauricio showed four kindergarten classes the District's combination truck and televised van.
 They taught the students how the combination truck is integral in clearing out blockages in sewer lines and how the televised van is utilized to inspect underground pipes for blockages or defects.